Table of Contents

 Things to do in Sighisoara, Alba Iulia & Corvin Castle

 A UNESCO Heritage Site, at the heart of Sighisoara is the Citadel, which is well-preserved and an ode to the early residents that made the city what we see today.
 If you are staying in Sighisoara for a day, I recommend you slow down and take this 2hr walking tour.
-If you are stopping by and moving on to another city, then take this self-guided scavenger hunt self-guided tour to learn more about it and have some fun.
 Amongst things you must do outside the tours are climbing the Clock Tower for breathtaking views and visiting Vlad Tepes’ (Dracula) birth home and bedroom.

 Although I didn’t visit any other city besides Sighisoara on this day, if you have a car (or an extra day), I’d recommend you explore other nearby cities and towns.
 Alba Iulia was top of my list due to Alba Carolina a fortress and citadel built under Emperor Charles VI of Habsburg in 1715.
 The star-shaped Vauban style citadel is very impressive and I definitely would have visited it had I had a car.
 Last, another thing I regret missing is Corvin Castle a gothic castle close to the city of Hunedoara.
 From all the castles I’ve seen in pictures in Romania, this one seems like the most magical one, due to its multiple towers, castellation and the long wooden bridge you need to take to go inside.
 Please visit it, for me!
 If you have an extra day you can visit both this spots via a full day tour.